harshithajosyula3112/E-Commerce-Event/README.md

 ##  What This Project Covers

 This pipeline simulates a real e-commerce platform (think: Amazon, Shopify) processing user behavior events.
-It demonstrates every skill FAANG data engineering interviews test:

 ## 🏗️ Architecture